Is money tight at your startup? Keep an eye on your burn rate and decide where to invest your budget for the best ROI.

 Luckily, there’s a way to keep an eye of your spendings, especially if money is tight, and it’s your startup’s burn rate.Burn rate indicates a pace at which a company is losing money, before profits cover your losses.
 Monitoring this metric will help you to decide which activities may not be necessary at the moment, as they don’t produce desired ROI.Let’s say that your monthly gross spendings reach $100,000, covering your office rent, employee salary, equipment lease, etc. This amount of money is your gross burn rate.
-To calculate your net burn rate, use this simple equation:
+So, how to calculate a project burn rate?
+Use this simple equation:

 Net Burn Rate = Gross Burn Rate — Monthly Revenue